jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 </p>

 Create the application by selecting an owner and GitHub.
-Generally, the owner is your GitHub user name.
+The owner is your GitHub user name.

 <p align="center">
   <img src="/images/wercker/create_new_app.jpg" alt="Create New Application" />